your-diary/gcp_samples/README.md

 4. Access [*Compute Engine console*](https://console.cloud.google.com/compute/instances).

     1. Select `CREATE INSTANCE` to create an instance named `instance-2`.
+Select `Allow full access to all Cloud APIs` for `Access scopes`.
+(To edit the value of `Access scopes` after creating the instance, first it shall be stopped.)

     2. Create a SSH key.
         ```bash